 Ucas preparation officially starts in the spring of the lower sixth, with each applicant being encouraged to begin decision making about which courses they would like to do and which universities they might like to attend.

 The school organises a visit to the Ucas higher education convention held in Manchester, where pupils tour exhibition stands hosted by universities and gap year organisations.

 Two Ucas days are held in June and pupils are able to take part in career talks and presentations by Old Stopfordians and university visitors, as well as beginning their Ucas applications.

 Over the summer holiday, applicants are asked to begin to draft a personal statement.
 This is for the section of the Ucas form where applicants can tell universities about themselves.
 This is the best chance applicants have to recommend themselves to a particular university or college, unless they are later called for interview.

-In August when the A Level results are published, the head of Sixth Form and her team, as well as other members of staff, are in school to congratulate pupils but also to help and advise if necessary.
+In August when the A-level results are published, head of sixth form Mrs Jo White and her team, as well as other members of staff, are in school to congratulate pupils but also to help and advise if necessary.

 Application to Oxford and Cambridge

 For many pupils, application to the Universities of Oxford or Cambridge is a realistic course of action.
 Oxbridge candidates have regular meetings with a dedicated member of staff who guides them through the application process.
 They also have the opportunity to visit the universities on organised trips with the school.

 We encourage Oxbridge candidates and all those applying to very competitive university courses to take an active interest in developing their knowledge and passion for their chosen subject area and extension sessions can be provided in all departments.